tonyhallett/StylableFindFlowDocumentReader/dev-readme.md

 private FindToolBar FindToolBar => this._findToolBarHost == null ?
 (FindToolBar) null : this._findToolBarHost.Child as FindToolBar;
 ```

+with a `FindToolBar` that has had the find properties set based upon the provided replacement find tool bar.

 1. Solution 1

 Showing a custom toolbar